lacasera/api-jwt-scaffold/README.md

 });

 ```
-3. make sure your requests to the api routes add the `Accepts: application/json` header.
+3. Make sure your requests to the api routes add the `Accepts: application/json` header.

 4. Enjoy.